 It’s recommended to spend plenty of time on your process flow, as it can translate to thousands of dollars and dozens of hours saved each year.

 If you use a WMS, creating a process flow is easier.
 First, export the data you need from your WMS, which provides a detailed account of all the stages your products go through.
 Examples of data may include product lists, courier reports, and a list of products held longer than 90 days.

 Second, use the data to identify the process flow steps that apply to your warehouse.
 You can do this in conjunction with an ABC inventory analysis.
 If you have an unexpectedly high number of C products (goods that spend too much time in the warehouse), your process flow should be improved.

-Your warehouse management system process flow should correspond with the needs of your business.
+Your warehouse management system process flow should correspond with your business's needs and how your online marketplace runs (if you use one).
 It’s advisable to adjust the simplicity or complexity of your chart to streamline warehouse operations.